Lisa Shattuck and Jeff Becker

 Current project: A Wonder Wander

 Go on a date with someone from the future, take a stroll with your great great grandparent, or meet a vibrant version of yourself in a parallel universe in a Wonder Wander play.
-This innovative theater walk-and-talk questions embedded inequities in our societal systems while engaging you in a unique live experience in a location of your choice.
+This innovative theater walk-and-talk questions embedded inequities in our societal systems while engaging you in a unique live experience.

-WHO: People who have a smartphone and are able to travel on an accessible walking path.
+Who: People who have a smartphone and can travel on an accessible walking path.

 How: Using wireless internet and developments in communication and haptic technology, the audience members hear the characters speak through headphones and respond through their microphone.
 The characters are not seen but manifest through speaking and listening to the audience member live and “holding hands” through the audience member’s smartphone.
 Each script is written with improvisational space to accommodate the audience’s responses engaging the audience member whether they are talkative or reserved.
 A pre-show survey, research, and strategically placed props along the walk customizes the experience.